Options and Option Schemes

 Do I need to notify HMRC of an Unapproved Option grant?

-Unlike the EMI Option Scheme, you don’t need to notify HMRC of the grant of unapproved options within 92 days.
-Nevertheless, you do need to notify HMRC of Unapproved Option grants if the option holder is an employee or director, which is done via the annual return.
+Unlike the EMI Option Scheme, you don’t necessarily have to notify HMRC of the grant of unapproved options.
+However, you do need to notify HMRC of Unapproved Option grants if the option holder is an employee or director, which is done via the annual return.
 This applies to all employees and directors who are caught by the so-called “employment securities regime” or “ERS” (your accountant should know who they are).
 Those tax-resident in the UK will be caught automatically, but so will, for example, non-residents who are likely to relocate to the UK during their vesting period.

 As mentioned you don’t notify HMRC of an Unapproved Option grant via a standalone process like you do for EMI.
 But if an option is granted to an employee or director within a tax year, in that year’s annual return you will notify HMRC of the option grants as well as any other reportable activity.
 So for example, if options were granted on the 12th December 2022, you will notify HMRC of them, as well as any other reportable events in the 2022/2023 annual return, by 6th July 2023.